A genuine fiesta for the mind

 “The IPO is the biggest thing you can do as an entrepreneur,” claims Blair as he reflects on the time he was about to take his company public.
 It’s a huge thing.
 A guy from the streets builds a company, takes it to millions in sales, gets acquired by a public traded company and reaches a milestone where he is ready for the IPO.
 And, then in a moment of revelation, he cancels it!

 Despite all the fame, money and success, Ryan has had his share of personal tragedies.
-But what sets him apart from normal mortals is the fact that he never let these tragedies throw him off track.
+But what sets him apart is that he never let these tragedies throw him off track.
 His ruminations about life sufferings are, perhaps, spot on: “What weakens you, strengthens you.”

 Engrossing and insightful, ‘Rock Bottom to Rock Star’, is as intellectually stimulating as it is mentally satisfying.
 It’s a genuine fiesta for the mind.
 A word about the writing style of the author.
 I am way too impressed.
 Not only is Blair a gifted storyteller who interweaves personal stories with business insights, he also knows how to get them across succinctly and without any fluff.
 Way to go, Ryan Blair!